VHS Revival revisits Dario Argento’s masterclass in visceral terror.

 For some, Dario Argento‘s first venture into the realms of the supernatural is an exercise in style-over-substance.

 For one thing, there is no real plot to speak of, and the action seems peripheral at times, while the makeshift manner in which the film’s music stops and starts seems loose to the extent where you may find yourself questioning the editing.
 But that is precisely the point.
-Suspiria‘s aim is not to provide us with some kind of familiar narrative; quite the opposite, in fact.
-Instead, it is designed to disorientate, to make the viewer feel lost and confused, emotions which are the very basis for paranoia and fear.
+Suspiria‘s aim is not to provide us with some kind of familiar narrative.
+It is designed to disorientate, to make the viewer feel lost and confused, emotions which are the very basis for paranoia and fear.

 Goblin’s frantic intro, exploding against an ambiguous black and white screen, sets the tone for that disorientation, while the movie’s initial location acts as a gateway to the ethereal Neverland that awaits Susie’s arrival.
 The scene at the airport is one of two that are shot using a natural palette, the other being her visit to the convention centre where she finds out about the coven’s leader, Helena Marcos, who was actually played by a ninety-year-old ex-hooker living on the streets of Rome.
 Those naturalistic scenes are the only instances that convey a sense of normality.
 The first is a brief prelude to a waiting evil, while the second provides the only substantial interaction in the entire movie, a traditional scene which dissolves as soon as Susie returns to her lodgings at the Machiavellian dance academy.